 Award-Winning Human Rights Program Breaks 12,600 Mark Across Canada

 April 17, 2014 – Since 1997, our award-winning Human Rights and Holocaust Studies Program has now reached over 12,600 students and chaperones in 204 cities and communities spanning 12 provinces and territories.
 For more information on this program, please click here.

 Community Leaders David & Ruth Asper Receive Queen’s Diamond Jubilee Medals

 March 2014 – David and Ruth Asper were the recent recipients of Queen’s Diamond Jubilee Medals.
 For more information, please click here.

 February 2014 – To mark the Foundation’s 30th anniversary, we have launched our new website which provides visitors with up to date news and information on the Foundation’s projects and initiatives that touch lives around the globe.

 David Asper, Chair of The Asper Foundation, Visits Israel

 January 2014 – Click here for a photograph of Prime Minister Stephen Harper, Prime Minister Benjamin Netanyahu and David Asper.

 Babs Asper Lilac Garden Officially Opened

 October 2013 – The University of Winnipeg officially opened the Babs Asper Lilac Garden at the University of Winnipeg’s Asper Centre for Theatre and Film.
-For more information, please click here.
+For more information, please click here and here.